NieLamu/NieLamu.github.io/source/_posts/2019-02-21-Install-GitLab-CE-on-WSL-Ubuntu.md

 ## Modify GitLab configuration settings

-Configure a URL for your GitLab instance by setting `external_url` configuration in `/etc/gitlab/gitlab.rb file`.
+Configure a URL for your GitLab instance by setting `external_url` configuration in file `/etc/gitlab/gitlab.rb`.

 Then, you can start your GitLab instance by running `gitlab-ctl reconfigure`.